kizhikevich/kizhikevich.github.io/index.md

 * * *
 ## About Me

+**I will be applying to Ph.D. programs in Fall 2023.**

-I am a Master's Student in Computer Science at UC San Diego.
-I am co-advised by [Geoff Voelker](https://cseweb.ucsd.edu/~voelker/) and [Stefan Savage](https://cseweb.ucsd.edu/~savage/) at [Sysnet](https://www.sysnet.ucsd.edu/sysnet/).
+I am a Master's Student in Computer Science at UC San Diego broadly studying the security and performance of network, co-advised by [Geoff Voelker](https://cseweb.ucsd.edu/~voelker/) and [Stefan Savage](https://cseweb.ucsd.edu/~savage/) at [Sysnet](https://www.sysnet.ucsd.edu/sysnet/).
+Primarily, I study how to detect attacker reconnaissance on enterprise networks.
+However, I also research LEO satellite network performance, comparing the accuracy of simulations to real data.
 I received my B.S. in Mathematics-Computer Science from UCSD in 2022.
 In my free time I enjoy listening to music, dancing, reading, writing, and hiking.
-My favorite hiking buddy is, coincidentally, a big collaborator of mine.
+My sister, who also does networking research, is on the faculty job market this Fall 2023.
 You can find her website here: [Liz Izhikevich](https://lizizhikevich.github.io/).

-**I will be applying to Ph.D. programs in Fall 2023.**

 * * *
 ## Peer-Reviewed Publications